 Greek Eating Customs#

-- Sharing is normal — Order mezedes for the table
+- Sharing is the default — Order mezedes for the whole table and pass plates around

-- Greeks eat late — Dinner at 9-10 PM is standard
+- Greeks eat late — Dinner at 9-10 PM is standard.
+Showing up at 7 means you’re eating with other tourists.

-- Bread charge — Small charge for bread/cover is normal
+- Bread charge — A small cover charge for bread and sometimes a few olives is normal and not a scam

 Dining Tips#